geopython/pygeoapi/docs/source/running-with-docker.rst

       docker run -p 5000:80 -e PYGEOAPI_SERVER_ADMIN=true -it geopython/pygeoapi

-   This does not enable hot reloading of the `pygoeapi` configuration.
+   This does not enable hot reloading of the `pygeoapi` configuration.
 To learn more about the Admin API see :ref:`admin-api`.

 Deploying on a sub-path